Modules (modules.yaml)

 suffixes:

-The most heavyweight solution to module naming is to change the entire naming convention for module files.
-This uses the projections format covered in View Projections.
+The third, and most flexible, option is to change the entire naming convention using the projections format covered in View Projections:

 modules: